gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ![Alt Image Text](./images/nifi-list-queue.png "List queue")

-A window in a new browser tab with the content of the message should appear:$
+A window in a new browser tab showing the content of the message should appear:

 ![Alt Image Text](./images/nifi-message-content.png "Message content")